 The shop is open Thursday through Monday (closed today), although we’re there a lot later most nights.
 Need something off hours?
 Give us a call at 541-563-7154 or Facebook or email at firstname.lastname@example.org If we’re supposed to be closed, but it looks like we’re there, try the door.
 If it’s open, the shop’s open!
 In case of bad weather, check here at the blog for updates, on our Facebook as Ancient Light, or call the shop.

 Today’s Astro & Calendar

 Waning Moon Magick – From the Full Moon to the New is a time for study, meditation, and magic designed to banish harmful energies and habits, for ridding oneself of addictions, illness or negativity.
 Remember: what goes up must come down.
-Phase ends at the Tide Change on 4/26 5:16am.
-Waning Gibbous Moon – Best time for draining the energy behind illness, habits or addictions.
-Magicks of this sort, started now, should be ended before the phase change to the New Moon. – Associated God/dess: Hera/Hero, Cybele, Zeus the Conqueror, Mars/Martius, Anansi, Prometheus.
-Phase ends at the Quarter on 4/19 at 2:57am.
+Phase ends at the Tide Change on 6/23 at 7:11pm.
+Hecate’s Brooch – 3-5 days before New Moon – Best time for Releasing Rituals.
+It’s the last few days before the new moon, the time of Hecate’s Brooch.
+This is the time that if you’re going to throw something out, or sweep the floors, or take stuff to Good Will, do it!
+Rid yourself of negativity and work on the letting go process.
+Release the old, removing unwanted negative energies, addictions, or illness.
+Do physical and psychic cleansings.
+Good for wisdom & psychic ability.
+Goddess Aspect: Crone – Associated God/desses: Callieach, Banshee, Hecate, Baba Yaga, Ereshkigal, Thoth.
+Phase ends at the Dark on 6/22 at 7:31am.

 ©2017 M. Bartlett, Some parts separately copyright